4 Sept 2017

 Major Economic Indicators

-- In a bid to encourage FDI, the Kuwaiti parliament in April 2016 approved a flat 10% corporate tax, replacing a system which differentially taxed foreign companies by 15% and their local counterparts up to 5%.
+- In a bid to encourage FDI, the Kuwaiti parliament in 2016 approved a flat 10% corporate income tax, levelling the tax system for foreign and local companies.

 - Kuwait is a member of the GAFTA and participates in the China-GCC Free Trade Agreement negotiations.
 It holds DTA with the Chinese mainland as well as a CDTA and IPPA with Hong Kong.